Octal450/MD-11/FAQ.md

 First of all, did you ensure that the bug is reported on our [issues page](https://github.com/Octal450/MD-11/issues/new)?
 If not, please do so (see also questions above on how to report them)!

-We suggest **never** downgrading your aircraft for the best expirience.
+We suggest **never** downgrading your aircraft for the best experience.
 If you must do so, **you must** delete your `MD-11-options.xml` file.
 You may find it in `$FGHOME/Export`.

 ### Q. I like increasing the simulation speed on long flights.
-However, I encounter issues with it once in a while.
+However, I encounter issues with it occasionally.
 What's up?

 Increasing the simulation speed is quite tricky for the simulator.
-Depending on hardware capabilities it can be very stressful and the algorithms behind the scenes can be challenged quite heavily.
+Depending on hardware capabilities it can be incredibly stressful and the algorithms behind the scenes can be challenged quite heavily.
 If the simulation is running faster than the corresponding algorithms can be computed, many funny (or even ugly things) may happen. **we suggest not setting simulation speed above 4x or below 1/2x at any time**.

 Check your frame rate ("View" menu, option "View Options", toggle "Show frame rate") when increasing the simulation speed.
 As a rule of thumb, if the frame rate stays constantly above 10fps, you are fine.
 Keep in mind that already one little phase (and not just the average) where the frame rate drops below 10 frames per second, you are in danger facing issues.